-- $-\ I_1$ is the touch current received from other equipment via a Telecommunication Network at a telecommunication port of the EUT; - ΣI_1 is the summation of TOUCH CURRENTS received from other equipment at all such telecommunication ports of the EUT; - $-l_2$ is the Touch current due to the AC MAINS SUPPLY of the EUT.
+$-I_1$ is the TOUCH CURRENT received from other equipment via a TELECOMMUNICATION NETWORK at a telecommunication port of the EUT;

+$-\Sigma I_1$ is the summation of TOUCH CURRENTS received from other equipment at all such telecommunication ports of the EUT;

+- $I_2$ is the TOUCH CURRENT due to the AC MAINS SUPPLY of the EUT.

-It shall be assumed that each telecommunication port receives 0,25 mA (l_1) from the other equipment, unless the actual current from the other equipment is a) EUT with earthed telecommunication ports
+It shall be assumed that each telecommunication port receives 0,25 mA ( $l_1$ ) from the other equipment, unless the actual current from the other equipment is known to be lower.